volterraedge/terraform-provider-volterra/docs/resources/volterra_discovery.md

 `publish` - (Optional) Publish domain to VIP mapping..
 See [Publish Choice Publish ](#publish-choice-publish) below for details.

-`publish_fqdns` - (Optional) Use this option to publish domain to VIP mapping when all domains are expected to be fully qualified i.e. they include the namesapce. (`Bool`).
+`publish_fqdns` - (Optional) Use this option to publish domain to VIP mapping when all domains are expected to be fully qualified i.e. they include the namespace. (`Bool`).

 ### Http Basic Auth Info Passwd Url